Skip to main content

 • Confirm requests don't exceed single-node capacity.

-Pods not using expected hardware
+Pods or nodes not using expected hardware

 • Verify accelerator labels on nodes.